NicoWWW/NicoWWW.github.io/Art.md

     2015
 </p>

-These are all works created during my eight years old, when flowers were not flowers and crowd was not crowd for me.
-I saw only red road thick with black, yellow or white shapes, like a mass of ants crawling in summer.
-World was not world; it was art.
-However, I should not know what art is at that time.
+These works were all created when I was eight years old, a time when flowers weren't really flowers, and crowds weren’t just crowds.
+To me, the world was a canvas where red roads thickened with black, yellow, or white shapes, resembling a swarm of ants in summer.
+The world was not merely a place—it was art, even though I couldn't have known what art was at that age.

 <hr>

-I tried more different painting styles when getting older and went to art studio for professional study.
-During my five years there, I confirmed my strong interest in expressing my emotions and feelings through pictorial tension by lines.
-I am fascinated by elaborately carving the outline of people's faces or sketching the passing of clouds through strong or weak stroke of the brush on my hand.
-Until then, I started to realize that painting has been a kind of muscle memory for me, as I was born for it.
+As I grew older, I explored various painting styles and studied professionally at an art studio for five years.
+During that time, I solidified my passion for conveying emotions and feelings through the tension of lines.
+I became captivated by the intricate process of shaping people’s faces or capturing the movement of clouds with bold or delicate brushstrokes.
+It was then that I came to understand that painting was more than just an activity for me—it was a deeply ingrained part of who I am, almost like muscle memory.

 <div style="text-align: center;">
          <img width="800" src="/assets/artwork/wine.JPG">